By Kathryn Galbraith, MD

 So what should you do in the initial days of sinus pain and pressure?

-First, rest.
-Your body needs time to recover and fight any infection.
+- First, rest.
+Your body needs time to recover and

 Drinking warm liquids like tea keeps you hydrated and helps to loosen mucus, allowing it to drain faster.
 Breathing warm, moist air such as in a steamy shower also loosens mucus.